Lake Wales Wills & Trusts Lawyers

 - Allows you to name the executor(s) of your estate who will then administer its instructions

 - Streamlines the distribution of your assets

 Trusts can either be revocable (changeable) or irrevocable (unchangeable).
-Revocable trusts are the most common in estate planning wherein the trust maker transfers his or her property into the trust as a separate entity while he or she is still living.
-He or she then acts as the trustee and can make any changes necessary while alive.
-Once the trust maker passes away, the trust is then administered by his or her executors.
+Revocable living trusts are the most common in estate planning, involving transferring assets into the trust as a separate entity.
+You can then act as the trustee and can make any changes necessary while alive.
+Once you pass away, the trust is then administered by your executors.